-Article 11.
+Article 12.
 CALL BACK PAY

-- A. Call back time will be reimbursed based on a minimum two (2) hour block at time and one-half, with the exception that employees will be reimbursed based on a minimum three-hour block at time and one-half if the call back is between the hours of 12:00 a.m. and 7:00 a.m.
-Any employee who is unable to respond within thirty (30) minutes may be eliminated from the standby rotation. - B. An employee working a continuous call back of at least four (4) hours that ends within eight (8) hours of the employee's regular job starting time is not required to report to duty at the employee's regularly scheduled time.
-When an employee has worked at least two (2) hours during the eight (8) hours prior to the commencement of the regular work schedule, the employee shall automatically report to duty on the employee's regularly scheduled shift immediately commencing ten (10) hours after the end of the call-back assignment. - C. Where the working of call back time results in the employee starting his/her regularly scheduled shift after the regularly scheduled shift commences, the missed hours of work shall not be deducted from the employee's hours worked total for the weekly work period.
+A. Call back time will be reimbursed based on a minimum two (2) hour block at time and one-half, with the exception that employees will be reimbursed based on a minimum three-hour block at time and one-half if the call back is between the hours of 12:00 a.m. and 7:00 a.m.
+Any employee who is unable to respond within thirty (30) minutes may be eliminated from the standby rotation.

+- B. When an employee has worked at least two (2) hours during the eight (8) hours prior to the commencement of his/her regular work schedule, the employee shall report to duty at the regular scheduled shift immediately commencing ten (10) hours after the end of the callback assignment. - When an employee has worked (4) continuous hours within eight (8) hours prior to his/her regular start time, he/she shall get the next day off and shall be compensated at the regular rate of pay for the time off - C. Where the working of call back time results in the employee starting his/her regularly scheduled shift after the regularly scheduled shift commences, the missed hours of work shall not be deducted from the employee's hours worked total for the weekly work period.

-Article 12.
+Article 13.
 STAND-BY PAY

 - A. Employees in the General Employees unit of representation assigned to standby duty shall receive one (1) hour of pay at straight time for standby duty on a week day and four (4) hours of straight time pay for standby duty on a regularly scheduled day off, weekend day or holiday. - B. In order to qualify for standby pay employees must: - 1.
-Be required to be near a telephone at all times or carry a pager;

-- 2. Be able to report to the worksite within thirty (30) minutes; and, - 3.
+Be available via a city issued device; - 2.
+Be able to report to the worksite within thirty (30) minutes; and, - 3.
 Not consume alcoholic beverages or any other debilitating drug while on standby.

-Article 13.
+Article 14.
 SCHEDULED RECALL TO WORK